jackdewinter/pymarkdown/docs/extensions/front-matter.md

 The Front Matter Block end character sequence `---` concludes the front matter section.
 It also must be by itself on a subsequent line of the document with no whitespace before that character sequence.
-As with the start sequence, trailing whitespace after the end character seqience is allowed.
+As with the start sequence, trailing whitespace after the end character sequence is allowed.

 Everything on the line after the start character sequence to the line